RTcmix/rtcmix.github.io/reference/instruments/PVOC.md

 p10 | npoles (used for LPC data only) |  -  | no | yes | leave at 0.0 |
 p11 | gain threshold for resynthesis |  -  | yes | yes | default: 0.0 |

+Parameters labled as Dynamic can receive dynamic updates from a table or real-time control source.

-   Author:  Doug Scott (based on earlier work by Christopher Penrose and others)
+Author:  Doug Scott (based on earlier work by Christopher Penrose and others).

 <span id="set_filter"></span> **set_filter**